oaubert/advene/README.txt

 * Basic use

-Two sample packages are provided on the Advene website: http://liris.cnrs.fr/advene/examples.html
+Sample packages are provided on the Advene website: http://liris.cnrs.fr/advene/examples.html

 Both the Nosferatu analysis and the Ted Nelson speech analysis can be